Cloudneeti/azure-security-scenarios/scenarios/ddos-attack-on-vm/documentation/ddos-attack-on-virtual-machine.md

   ![](images/without-ddos-protection-inbound.png)

  ### * Attack on VM with DDoS protection <br />

-Microsoft Support team executed TCP SYN flood and DNS flood attack on the VM without DDoS protection.
-Create a Microsoft Azure support request for simulation of a DDoS attack on infrastructure <br />
+Microsoft have partnered with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) to offer tooling for Azure customers to generate traffic load against DDoS Protection enabled public endpoints to simulate TCP SYN flood and DNS flood attack on the VM without DDoS protection.
+Create a  support request with [BreakingPoint Cloud](https://www.ixiacom.com/products/breakingpoint-cloud) for simulation of a DDoS attack on infrastructure.
+The team executed TCP SYN flood and DNS flood attack on the VM with DDoS protection <br />

 <a name="detect"></a>